 ADAC Rallye Deutschland is the major rally event in Germany and the only German event on the World Rally Championship’s calendar since the championship was inaugurated.
 Rallye Deutschland was held for the first time in 1982, becoming the WRC event for the first time in 2002.
 Since then, the event is a regular WRC fixture, with one exception in 2009, as one of the main asphalt events.

 In thirty-four editions of the rally until 2016, the record holder with most wins is the nine-time world champion Sebastien Loeb, who won nine times.
-Sebastien Ogier is a three-time winner, other two WRC winners are Dani Sordo and Thierry Neuville.
+Sebastien Ogier is a three-time winner, other three WRC winners are Dani Sordo, Thierry Neuville, and Ott Tanak.